SuryaKannan/image_path_planning/README.md

 ## Quick Start

-TODO: Instructio-set to get a demonstration working
+TODO: Instruction-set to get a demonstration working

 ## Packages